pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "One of the joys of being born with a dick is that you can do whatever the hell you want and no one really cares." [pays attention]
 --Joel Stein

-"Socialism never took root in America because the poor see themselves not as an exploited proletariat, but as temporarily embarrassed millionaires."
---John Steinbeck

 "The bitterest tears shed over graves are for words left unsaid and for deeds left undone."
 --Harriet Beecher Stowe, Little Foxes, 1865